jwinarske/rkboot/README.rst

 - :output:`memtest.bin`: this is a very simple payload and just writes pseudorandom numbers to DRAM in 128MiB blocks and reads them back to check if the values are retained.

 - :output:`elfloader.bin`: this is the payload loading stage for _`Booting via USB`.
-  It expects a BL31 ELF image, a FDT blob and a Linux kernel (or a similar EL2 payload like `teststage.bin`) at (currently) hardcoded DRAM addresses, loads BL31 into its correct addresses (which includes SRAM), inserts address information into the FDT, and finally jumps to BL31 with parameters telling it to start Linux (or other EL2 payload)
+  It expects a BL31 ELF image, a FDT blob and a Linux kernel (or a similar EL2 payload like `teststage.bin`) at (currently) hardcoded DRAM addresses (or a compressed payload blob at address 32M), loads BL31 into its correct addresses (which includes SRAM), inserts address information into the FDT, and finally jumps to BL31 with parameters telling it to start Linux (or other EL2 payload)

 - :output:`teststage.bin`: this is a simple EL2 payload.
 Currently it only dumps the passed FDT blob, if it is detected at :code:`*X0`.

+:src:`release-test.sh` contains a number of configurations that are supposed to be kept working.

 The Payload Blob
 ================

-The current payload format used by levinboot consists of 3 concatenated gzip frames, in the following order: BL31 ELF file, flattened device tree, kernel image.
+The current payload format used by levinboot consists of 3 concatenated compression frames, in the following order: BL31 ELF file, flattened device tree, kernel image.
+Depending on your configuration, arbitrary combinations of LZ4, gzip and zstd frames are supported.

 If you want to use levinboot to boot actual systems, keep in mind that it does not load an initcpio and will only insert a /memory node (FIXME: which is currently hardcoded to 4GB) into the device tree, so you will need to insert command line arguments or other ways to set a root file system into the device tree blob yourself.
 See :src:`overlay-example.dts` for an example overlay that could be applied (using, e. g. :command:`fdtoverlay` from the U-Boot tools) on an upstream kernel device tree, which designates the part of flash starting at 7MiB as a block device containing a squashfs root.